Luís de Menezes Bragança: The Menezes Braganza house

-The Portuguese style outer facade that gives entry to both wings of the mansion with 24 windows is the longest in Goa.
-The house made up of laterite has a garden with mosaic seats, tables and fountains.
-A nail of St. Francis Xavier is held by the Petite Chapel that is still used in the Braganza Periera House.
-Two chairs bearing the coat of arms gifted by the Portuguese king are there in the huge ballroom.

-Aurea is the only living member of the fourteenth generation and Allan, Andre are the sixteenth generation of this house.

 Journalistic career

 By the age of twenty, Menezes Bragança had gained a reputation as a fine writer in the Portuguese language.
 On 22 January 1900, together with another Goan writer Messias Gomes he co-founded O Heraldo (The Herald), which was the first Portuguese-language daily in Goa.
 His columns in the newspaper were typified by satirical wit, wherein he would attack the Portuguese government and reactionary thinking from Hindu and Catholic intellectuals.
 Menezes Bragança was a strong believer in secularism and propounded the ideals of a Secular republic in his columns, prior to the formation of the Portuguese First Republic on 5 October 1910.

 In 1911, he founded O Debate (The Debate), of which he was the principal editor until 1921.
 During this period, he also strove to awaken the political consciousness and cultural identity of the Goan people.
 Menezes Bragança was a regular contributor to Pracasha (Light), a Konkani-language weekly wherein he wrote in great length on subjects such as freedom of thought, freedom of expression and freedom from oppression.
 His writings provided a great deal of information about the Indian independence movement to the Goan public, and as such, was avidly read by them for news about the Indian mainland.
 On 1 December 1919, Menezes Bragança founded another Portuguese-language daily Diário de Noite (The Evening News).
 Like O Debate, this daily also had a wide Goan readership and dealt with the events in the Indian mainland as well as Goan cultural issues.